Devendraxp/samadhaan/Readme.md

 - Live Swagger UI: **https://hostel-samadhaan.onrender.com/api-docs**
 - Describes every REST endpoint, payload, authentication requirement, and the `source` query parameter.

+## 🔐 API Security Defaults

+- **Per-IP throttling** – every request pipeline passes through [`express-rate-limit`](server/src/app.js) with a budget of **15 requests per second per IP**.
+Bursty clients will receive HTTP 429 responses with a friendly error payload.
+- **Secure HTTP headers** – [`helmet`](https://helmetjs.github.io/) is enabled globally to enforce HSTS, hide fingerprinting headers, and add sane defaults.
+Content-Security-Policy remains disabled to keep Swagger UI functional, but you can enable and customize it if you front static assets yourself.
+- **Trusted proxy awareness** – the Express app trusts the first upstream proxy so rate limiting works even when deployed behind Render/Vercel-style load balancers.

+You can tweak these safety nets inside `server/src/app.js` if your deployment needs a stricter/slower profile.

+## 🎨 Branding

+The refreshed shield logo ships in both the frontend (`client/public/brand-logo.svg`) and backend (`server/public/assets/samadhaan-logo.svg`).
+It is based on the open-source [Tabler "shield-check" icon](https://tabler.io/icons) (MIT License) with custom gradients to align with the Samadhaan palette.
+The same asset now appears across the navbar and Swagger UI for a cohesive experience.

 ## 🤝 Contributing